fishjam-dev/fishjam-docs/docs/cluster.md

 :::warning Security

-Currently, Jellyfish distribution is not encrypted meaning that data between Jellyfishes is sent as plain text.
+Jellyfish distribution is not encrypted meaning that data between Jellyfishes is sent as plain text.
 Cookie does not provide any cryptographic security.
 Do run a cluster only across machines in the same network!